graphcs/TherapistDirectory/README.md

 - Allow booking of appointments with therapists

-- Pagingation of search results
+- Pagination of search results

-- Map view showing results on a
+- Map view showing results on a map

 - Link to therapist's online profile